Musk, Iger to quit Trump advisory councils after Paris accord decision

 Iger wrote on Twitter that "as a matter of principle, I've resigned from the President's Council over the #ParisAgreement withdrawal."
 He is leaving the business advisory group.

-Uber Technologies Inc [UBER.UL] CEO Travis Kalanick quit the business advisory council in February amid pressure from activists and employees who opposed the administration's immigration policies.
+Uber Technologies Inc Chief Executive Travis Kalanick quit the business advisory council in February amid pressure from activists and employees who opposed the administration's immigration policies.

 Trump created the business advisory group in December before taking office to assist him in making policy decisions.
-The group is led by Stephen Schwarzman, chief executive of Blackstone Group LP and includes Indra Nooyi, the chief executive of PepsiCo Inc and Jamie Dimon, chief executive of JPMorgan Chase & Co .
+The group is led by Stephen A. Schwarzman, chief executive of Blackstone Group LP and includes Indra Nooyi, the chief executive of PepsiCo Inc and Jamie Dimon, chief executive of JPMorgan Chase.

-Late on Thursday, BlackRock Inc Chief Executive Larry Fink said he would continue to serve on Trump's CEO Forum, despite reservations about the White House decision to withdraw from the Paris accord.

-"I accepted the invitation to serve on the President's CEO Forum because I believe I can contribute to the policy dialogue in Washington and serve as a voice for investors," Fink said in a statement.

 The White House is planning to a hold a meeting with technology leaders on June 19, an administration spokesman said Wednesday.